SAP-samples/teched2025-IN162/README.md

 ## Requirements

 There are no strict learning requirements for this session.
-You would be able to execute the excercises by simply following the descriptions even if you do not have any experience with **SAP Integration Suite and SAP Integration Suite, advanced event mesh.**
+You would be able to execute the exercises by simply following the descriptions, even if you do not have any experience with **SAP Integration Suite and SAP Integration Suite, advanced event mesh.**

-However, you will be able to derive more value from this session, if you have some knowledge and understanding of event-driven architectures, namely events, queues, topics, event subscriptions along with SAP Integration Suite, SAP Joule Studio and SAP Build Process Automation Actions.<br/>
+However, you will be able to derive more value from this session if you have some knowledge and understanding of event-driven architectures, namely events, queues, topics, event subscriptions, along with SAP Integration Suite, SAP Joule Studio, and SAP Build Process Automation Actions.<br/>

 You can explore the following SAP Discovery Center missions to get started and build expertise with the SAP BTP services used in this hands-on workshop session.